 Find things to do in Norwich this Christmas.
 Christmas markets, family friendly events, shopping, pantomime and the famous ‘Tunnel of Light’.
 Everything you need to know to plan your trip to Norwich this Christmas.

 There’s a host of things to do at Christmas and during winter in Norwich.
-2020 is going to be an exceptional year starting with a brand-new festival over Valentine’s weekend – Love Light Norwich.
+2021 is going to be an exceptional year with plenty to see and do in the city of stories.

 Things to do this November in Norwich